jnestor/PlacementApp/README.md

 # PlacementApp
 This Java App provides a visualization of floorplanning using iterative improvement or simulated annealing.
 It was originally developed as a Java Applet as part of the Lafayette College CADApplets project and ported to an application.
+The placement package contains three distinct applications which are described below:

 ## PlacementApp
 PlacementApp shows the placment of a set of modules on a placeemnt surface and a cost function that is a weighted sum of bounding box area, wirelength, and module overlap.
 Drag a module to change its position or